mattlaguardia/ketchum-all/README.md

 A fun game build on Phaser and packaged on Electron.

 Currently, you would need to download the game and play as a desktop game.

-Will post the game to a server shortly.
+Check out the browser version here: https://mattlaguardia.github.io/ketchum-all/